Democrats Don’t Want to Play by Donald Trump’s Playbook

 So far, none of the people seeking to replace him are trying the same strategy.

-Nine of the 23 Democratic presidential candidates took the stage at the Poor People’s campaign forum in Washington Monday, the latest cattle-call event in which the historically crowded field failed to make a splash.
+Nine of the 23 Democratic presidential candidates took the stage at the Poor People’s Campaign forum in Washington Monday, the latest cattle-call event in which the historically crowded field failed to make a splash.

 Even with several candidates struggling to break out of the bottom tier in polling, they stuck to the script, discussing their policy proposals and between the lines promising a return to normalcy if elected.